 • Interprovider communication: The system conforms to a policy and resource-management framework for interprovider connectivity.
 It facilitates the process by which service providers can peer with other service provider partners' networks with the intent of increasing the service reach for their business customers while maintaining a consistent user experience across enterprise and service provider boundaries.

-The Cisco TelePresence Exchange System adopts a modular licensing model that allows service providers to independently scale their services based on market demands in terms of capacity and capabilities.
+The Cisco TelePresence Exchange System adopts a modular licensing model that allows service providers to independently scale their services based on market demands in terms of capacity.
 It also allows service providers to better align costs to revenue in order to reduce initial investment requirements.
+Base system licensing includes common features such as interoperability, direct-dial, and multiregion support capabilities.
+Incremental licensing is based on ports under management, providing a highly scalable model for market success.

 Table 1 summarizes the specifications of the Cisco TelePresence Exchange System, and Table 2 lists the hardware and environmental specifications.